steffitan23/cubstart-website/src/hw/ios/hw1.md

 ## Creating an Account

 - Go to [figma.com/signup](http://figma.com/signup)
-- Use your Berkeley email to access your free Figma Pro Plan
+- Use your Berkeley email to access your free Figma Pro Plan (You DO NOT need Figma Pro for this assignment, getting verified for the Pro Plan may take time)

 ## Figma Basics